Top 12 IoT Security Issues that Developers Need to Address

 4. Tracking and Managing Each IoT Device

-- Data collection and analysis.
+- Utilizing analytics tools for comprehensive data collection and analysis.

 5. Making Sure All Existing Software is Updated